 There are five categories of sunlight that gardeners fit all plants into.
 There’s full sun, partial sun, partial shade, dappled sun, and full shade.
 Each type has a long list of plants that love that kind of environment.
 Morning shade with afternoon sunlight would qualify as partial shade, but it is a specific type.

 Many plants prefer the less harsh light of morning light and then want to be shaded during the hottest part of the day in the afternoon.
 There are, however, many plants that love being shaded in the morning while soaking up those bright rays in the afternoon heat.

 Baptisia (zone 3 to 9)

-This beautiful purple flower is a spring bloomer that can grow up to 4 feet tall.
-Once its flowers fade, it grows inflated seeds up to 2 and a half inches long and turns black as they ripen.
+This beautiful purple flower is a spring bloomer that can grow up to four feet tall.
+Once its flowers fade, it grows inflated seeds up to two and a half inches long and turns black as they ripen.

 Amsonia (zone 5 to 8)

 There is never a dull moment with this flowering plant.
-Amsonia’s are a clump-forming plant and will have a new eye-catching feature during each season.
+Amsonias are a clump-forming plant and will have a new eye-catching feature during each season.
 In the spring, the star-shaped flowers are bright and clustered together.
-It grows up to 3 feet tall.
+They grow up to three feet tall.
 When the flowers fade, the colorful green leaves take their time to shine as they slowly turn golden as it turns to fall.

 Salvia (all zones)